AliHassan89/CakeThief-0-1-Knapsack/README.md

 6. else if the weight of i-1 item in cakeTypes is less than j (which will go up to max weight the bag can carry) then we have to check if value of cake i-1 + memo of i-1, and j (current weight) - cakeTypes[i-1] weight is more or memo of i-1 and j is more.
 The one with larger weight is picked up.

-7. else if the weight of the item is more than the maximum weight the bag can carry, in that case we will take the result from previous block.
+7. else if the weight of the item is more than the maximum weight the bag can carry (at this time bag can carry a maximum weight of j), in that case we will take the result from previous block.
 It will look like this memo[i][j] with previous value which will be memo[i-1][j]

 8. In the end memo table will be filled up and return memo[n][capacity]